-Some people might move back in with their parents, partner or relatives.
+Some might move back in with their parents, partner or relatives.
 Others might give up.
 Ben Johnson, developer of Geneshift, found another option: he travelled overseas for two years.

 Chatting to Kotaku over the phone, Johnson explained that Geneshift originally started as a way to show of all of the skills he'd learned from his design computing degree.
 "I thought a game would be a fun thing to make that covers all the bases," he explained.